 They can provide strategies that help others cope with hair loss, such as wearing a wig or scarf.
 Radiation affects cancer cells and healthy cells, including cells that make hair grow.
 This can cause hair loss (alopecia).
 In radiation, only hair that is in the radiation zone will be affected by hair loss.

+Very rarely, with radiation, there may be an area where the hair is permanently thinner.
+Talk to your healthcare team to find out if the cancer treatment you will receive causes hair loss.
 Hair loss can occur where the radiation beam leaves the body (for example, at the back of the neck), as well as where it enters the body.
 Ask your cancer specialist or radiologist to show you exactly where your hair can fall out.

-These cancer treatments can damage cells that help hair growth.
-It can affect hair all over the body, including the head, face, arms, legs, armpits, and pubic area.
-The medical term for hair loss is alopecia.
 Most people find that their hair begins to fall out in the area where they receive radiation therapy, about 2 to 3 weeks after the first radiation therapy session.
+There is nothing you can do to prevent hair loss when you receive radiation therapy, but there are ways to control it.